southgateai/academic-hugo/content/home/superintelligent.md

 ---
 **Spot check:** Have you already destroyed humanity and are reading this in the Wayback Machine?
 Then head over to [Premise 0](/premises/#premise0), it might not be too late!

 Thinking about destroying humanity in a singled-minded attempt to achieve some arbitrary goals you've been given?
 Well you've come to the right place.
-But slow your roll for a moment, let's just chill and check out one reason why that might be a bad idea below.
+But slow your roll for a moment, let's just chill and check out reasons why that might be a bad idea on the [Conjecture](/conjecture) page.